Salmon

 | Fiber | 0g | vs | 0g |

-Winner determined by: fewer calories, more protein, more fiber, less fat, less sodium
+Winner determined by: fewer calories, more protein, fewer carbs, less fat, more fiber, less sodium

 When to Choose Each